Rationality of representation zeta functions of compact $p$-adic analytic groups: Basics from model theory

-In the present paper we shall only use languages that model the field $\Q_p$ and $p$-adic analytic groups.
-Preceding literature has defined and used a number of different languages for these two objects; we review and compare those that are relevant to our results.
-We shall also cite model theoretic rationality results for power series arising from certain counting problems involving definable sets and equivalence relations.
+In this section we introduce the necessary tools and notation from model theory.
+We refer the interested reader to the first chapters of \cite{mar2006model} and \cite{tenzie2012model} for further details.
+In particular, we refer to \cite[Section~1.1]{tenzie2012model} for the concepts of (many-sorted) languages, structures, and definability (with or without parameters).
+By convention, for us a {\em definable set} will always mean an $\emptyset$-definable set (which is also called $0$-definable set in \cite[Section~1.1]{tenzie2012model}).
+In the present paper we will use languages that model the field $\Q_p$ and $p$-adic analytic groups.
+Preceding authors have used a number of languages for these two objects; we review and compare those that are relevant for us.

-\subsubsection{The language of $p$-adic analytic groups}
+\subsection{The language of $p$-adic analytic groups}